 News & Events

-Drexel University College of Medicine welcomed 260 new medical students during its annual White Coat Ceremony on Friday, August 11, at the Kimmel Center.
+Drexel University College of Medicine welcomed 260 new medical students during its annual White Coat Ceremony on Friday, Aug.
+10, at the Kimmel Center.
 The ceremony is celebrated by med schools across the country and is an important first step for future physicians as they receive the traditional symbol of clinical care and service — the white coat.

 John McCormick and Ryan Rothman, both second-year medical students in Drexel University’s College of Medicine, share a medical tie — McCormick was saved by a stem cell donation, and Rothman recently donated his stem cells to save someone else.

 Philadelphia magazine recently published its annual list of the region's "Top Doctors."
 The list of physicians, who were chosen by their peers, can be found in the May issue of the magazine.
 The issue also features essays by two Drexel University College of Medicine faculty members.
 Assistant Professor of Medicine Kevin F. D’Mello, MD, writes about the need to be honest about making mistakes, and Assistant Professor of Obstetrics & Gynecology Damien Croft, MD, MPH, writes about the need to have empathy for the realities patients are facing.
 (May 03, 2018)

 Ignacio Sánchez, MD, president of the Pontificia Universidad Católica de Chile, will address the Drexel University College of Medicine class of 2018 at its commencement ceremony May 18.
 (May 01, 2018)